 The main purpose of keeping homeschool records and transcripts is to have proof that your child is getting properly educated and you are meeting all requirements.
 This is important especially when you are preparing your child for college.

 Certain states and institutions have clear instructions on how you can keep records while homeschooling to be considered liable for admission into college.
 Keeping good homeschooling can be a tough affair for some parents and that is why we show you how to do it right in this article.

 If you are preparing your child for college admission, the key to having an outstanding homeschooling record is to start early.
-We are currently starting 7th grade and we are starting now.
+We are currently starting middle school and we are starting now.

 There is so much to do and if you wait until the last minute, you will be overwhelmed.
 When you start early, you will track every progress your child makes (no matter how small) and record when everything is still fresh in your mind.

 Check your State’s requirements for high school graduation

 Different states may have different requirements for homeschoolers.
 If your child is planning on going to college out of state make sure you check those homeschool guidelines too.

 Checking with HSLDA will help you plan for high school credits.

 The homeschooling plan you come up with should cover your goals at the end of the year.
 What do you plan on achieving during that year?
 How do you plan on getting there?
 This will help you structure your learning program.

 For instance, you will have a good picture of the grades you need to have, or whether there are additional activities to take to achieve your goals.